Parthyapps/Kotlin_Most_Important_Topics/README.md

     }
     }

-Coroutines make asynchronous programming easier by allowing your code to run asynchronously while still being sequential and structured like synchronous code.
-- Suspend Functions:
-    A suspend function is a special type of function that can suspend its execution and resume later.
-These functions are the building blocks of coroutines
-- Coroutine Builders:
-    Coroutines in Kotlin are created using coroutine builders like launch, async, and runBlocking.
-    launch: Starts a new coroutine but does not return a result.
-    async: Starts a new coroutine and returns a result via a Deferred object, which can be awaited using await().
-    runBlocking: Blocks the current thread until all coroutines inside the block have finished executing.
-This is mainly used in the main function or for testing.
-- Dispatchers
-   Dispatchers define on which thread a coroutine will run.
-   Dispatchers.Main: Runs on the main thread, typically used for UI updates in Android.
-   Dispatchers.IO: Used for I/O operations (e.g., network calls, database operations).
-   Dispatchers.Default: Used for CPU-intensive tasks.
-   Dispatchers.Unconfined: Runs on the caller thread until suspension.
 - Job
    A Job represents a coroutine and allows you to manage its lifecycle (e.g., start, cancel, wait for completion).
    You can cancel a Job to stop the coroutine.